 2. Guided reading books - children read three times a week (this can include completing actvities based on the book they read in school that week).

-Children will also read 1:1 with an adult where and when possible.
+Children will also read 1:1 with an adult weekly.

 Additionally to this EYFS and Year 1 are taught Phonics everyday to support the development of reading.

 Written English is extended to topic work and many other curriculum areas in both KS1 and KS2

 Common Exception Words:- (see files below) all Children from Year 1 - 6 have key words they need to be able to read and write.